 To a non-Indian, tikkis will most closely resemble a burger patty assembled from potatoes (aloo), chickpeas and blended spices.
 The tikki is served with green onions, red onions, tomato pieces, fresh green spicy mint chutney, sweet tamarind sauce and some cold yoghurt.
-Indians like to eat their aloo tikki chaat on the go, making it a perfect addition to city life in India’s bustling metropolises.
+Indians like to eat their aloo tikki chaat, which also happens to be one of the best Indian food, on the go, making it a perfect addition to city life in India’s bustling metropolises.

 Kolkata is home to the much-adored Kathi rolls.
 These flaky and crunchy flat breads are stuffed full of vegetables, chicken, egg and sometimes some chowmein (Chinese stir fried noodles) making it perfectly suited for a lunch or light dinner bite.
 If you get a Double Filling Kathi Roll with Egg, its as good as a hearty meal.

 Our next contender is one of the sweeter additions to the list.
 Jalebi, native to Varanasi, are small pockets of wheat flour deep fried and coated in a sugar syrup solution.
 The end result is a crunchy and chewy sweet treat.
 The most exquisite Jalebis have been dipped in rose water before the sugar syrup solution, giving an almost floral tint to the chewy dessert.

 Last, but certainly not least, we have the Indian staple.
 The instantly recognisable samosa has garnered international fame but nowhere does it quite like its native Indian home.
 These fried pastries come with a range of filling.
 Each offers something different.
 For a traditional offering, go for the vegetable (often potato and peas) filling, with a homemade mint dipping sauce for the optimal blend of spicy and cool.